 |Med Density Memory Foam||81%||8 yrs||10%||$600-1500|

 |Latex Over Foam||80%||8 yrs||10%||$400-1000|

 |Bonnell Coil||68%||5 yrs||30%||$400-1000|

 As a group, latex mattresses are the longest-lasting bed type with 8-12 year average lifespans.
 All-latex beds with 100% natural latex last the longest, followed by blended latex and hybrid foam core beds.
 Pure latex foam is the most durable mattress material because it is highly resilient (allowing it to resist impressions) and resists degradation.
-Latex foam made in the Talalay process has a more consistent cell structure which lends it better durability than foam made in the Dunlop process.
+Latex foam made in both the Talalay and Dunlop processes score fairly similar in reviews according to Sleep Like The Dead, with primary differences being Dunlop is more supportive/more likely to be firmer, while Talalay is more yielding and more expensive.
 See our guide to getting the best latex mattress for more information on brands and features.